Calihan Hall (McNichols Campus) & Fisher Fountain, 9:30 a.m. – 1:00 p.m.

 The Recessional will be orderly and dignified.
 Follow the Marshal's directions.
-Graduates will recess out of Calihan Hall to the steps of the Student Center for a photo before disbanding to the Fisher Fountain for the reception.
+Graduates will recess out of Calihan Hall to the steps of the Student Center for a photo before disbanding to the Fitness Center for the reception.

-Plan to meet your guests at the Reception near the Fisher Fountain north of the Student Center.
+Plan to meet your guests at the Reception in the Fitness Center.
 Light refreshments will be served.
 This reception is sponsored by the Alumni Association.

 To expedite campus egress after the Commencement, all vehicles exiting the McNichols Gate will be required to make a right turn.
 Please advise your guests.

 If you have questions beyond what is covered on this web site, contact the Office of Academic Administration at (313) 494-6655.

 If you have questions beyond what is covered on this web site, contact the Office of the Dean at (313) 494-6621.